JorjaFox/library/content/posts/recaps/csi/seeing-red.md

 ## Quotes

-**Sidle:** Well I see your palm print and I raise you a knee impression and a footprint.
+**Sara:** Well I see your palm print and I raise you a knee impression and a footprint.